kechan/TFRecordHelper/README.md

 # TFRecordHelper
-Helper methods to make manipulating and using TFRecords a bit more friendly
+Helper methods to make manipulating and using TFRecords a bit more friendlier